junxit/us-congress-bills-115/metadata.md

 - 2018-04-17 — On agreeing to the resolution Agreed to without objection. (text: CR H3381)
 - 2018-04-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3381)
 - 2018-04-18 — Received in the Senate.
+- 2018-04-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2330)
+- 2018-04-19 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2330)
+- 2018-04-23 — Message on Senate action sent to the House.